KaipoJames/Caesar-Cipher-JS/README.md

       // This will output all possible combinations from shift 0-25.
     ```

+## Encrypting Numbers
+ - Caesar-Cipher-JS is smart enough to recognize and encrypt numbers automatically.
+    ```js
+      console.log(encrypt("My Address Number Changed from 432 to 434", -3));
+      // OUTPUT: {msg: "JV XAAOBPP KRJYBO ZEXKDBA COLJ EDC QL EDE", numIndexes: [31, 32, 33, 38, 39, 40], shift: -3}
+    ```
+ - numIndexes is an array of indexes keeping track of the positions of all the numbers in the message.
+ - To decrypt the numbers, pass in the array of indexes as the third parameter, and the reverse-shift as normal.
+    ```js
+      console.log(decrypt("JV XAAOBPP KRJYBO ZEXKDBA COLJ EDC QL EDE", 3, [31, 32, 33, 38, 39, 40]))
+      // OUTPUT: {msg: "MY ADDRESS NUMBER CHANGED FROM 432 TO 434", shift: 3}
+    ```

 ## Running Tests
  - run ``` npm install ``` to install project dependencies.
  - run ``` npm run test ``` to execute all tests.